Petrophile misturata

-Petrophile misturata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile misturata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with simple and pinnate, needle-shaped leaves and spherical heads of hairy, dull yellow flowers.

 Description

 Petrophile misturata is a shrub that typically grows to a height of 0.5–1 m and has hairy branchlets and leaves.
 The leaves are simple and pinnate with up to five needle-shaped, sharply-pointed leaves, 8–16 mm long and 0.8–1 mm wide.
 The flowers are arranged on the ends of branchlets in sessile, spherical heads about 10 mm in diameter, with a few tapering, hairy involucral bracts at the base.
 The flowers are about 10 mm long, dull yellow and hairy.
 Flowering occurs from September to October and the fruit is a nut, fused with others in a spherical head about 12 mm in diameter.

 Taxonomy

 Petrophile misturata was first formally described in 1995 by Donald Bruce Foreman in Flora of Australia from material collected by Kenneth Newbey near Quairading in 1964.
 The specific epithet (misturata) means "mingled" or "mixed", referring to the varying leaf shapes.